smtm/ogone-rails/README.md

 		rails generate ogone:config

 This creates 2 files.
-Change te example configruation in **ogone.yml** to your own configuration.
+Change the example configruation in **ogone.yml** to your own configuration.